Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Beresfield-Hexham has 100 active transport stops offering a mix of train and bus services.
-These stops are served by 81 individual routes, facilitating 4,994 weekly passenger trips in total.
-Residents enjoy excellent transport accessibility, with an average distance of 158 meters to the nearest stop.
+Beresfield-Hexham has 100 active public transport stops offering a mix of train and bus services.
+These stops are served by 81 individual routes that facilitate 4,994 weekly passenger trips in total.
+The area's transport accessibility is rated excellent, with residents on average located just 158 meters from the nearest stop.

-Service frequency across all routes averages 713 trips per day, equating to about 49 weekly trips per individual stop.
+Across all routes, service frequency averages 713 trips per day, equating to approximately 49 weekly trips per individual stop.

 Frequently Asked Questions - Transport